 The shirt has already received interest from European Premiership Football Clubs to help keep professional players cool during games in hot weather.

 Celebrities including Jack Tweed and Will Young have been spotted with the new shirt and Prince William and Catherine Middleton have been given the shirts as wedding presents to help them stay cool on honeymoon.

 By way of an email, I introduced myself to the Physicool team and asked some additional questions about the cooling tee.
 Kay was kind enough to personally respond:

-Q: are you planning to make any other colors? for example, staying cool is a huge issue for the police force, and i get lots of visitors looking for undershirt solutions, but the force requires officers to wear black undershirts. v-neck only, or will you offer a crew neck?
+Q: Are you planning to make any other colors?
+For example, staying cool is a huge issue for the police force.
+I get tons of law enforcement visitors looking for an undershirt to wear under their kevlar, but they are required to wear black undershirts.
+V-neck only, or will you offer a crew neck?

 A: We can do other colours and shapes but only as we progress or on specific order